Noahbrown26/Daily-Scheduler/README.md

-# There is currently an issue with the deployed application.
-When run on my local client the application works fine and the JavaScript executes perfectly.
-If you clone the files to your local client it will work as intended as well.
-However when i push the same exact code to github, the deployed application will not execute some of the JavaScript functions i.e (loading current date and executing the savehandler to local storage).
+# There is currently a strange issue occuring with my webpage using microsoft edge.
+When i run it on my local client it works just fine and the code executes perfectly.
+When you clone the code from the repo it works perfectly as well.
+However when i go to the deployed application on github pages using microsoft edge the page does not run correctly.
+When i go to the deployed application on a different browser it works fine.